Ladvien/ladvien.github.io/_posts/2017-07-18-sql-r-comparing-values.md

 And there we go, for all my nerdsplaining the code's pretty simple, right?

 Well, there are a few gotchas.
-Notice the date we've written in.
+Notice the date we've written.
 It has the following format `YYYY-MM-DD` and is surrounded by single quotes.
 Any time you use dates in SQL they must be written in this format.

 Another tricky part is trying to find if a date falls between two dates.
 Let's take the `peopleDf` and write a query which provides everyone who was born between `1998-01-01` and `2005-01-01`

-Here's the likely query.
+Here's the query.

 {% highlight r %}
 bornBetweenDf <- sqldf("SELECT * FROM peopleDf WHERE DOB > '1998-01-01' AND DOB < '2005-01-01'")